oliviergob/aws-lambda-ec2-snapshots/README.md

-# EC2 Instance Automated Snapshots
+# EC2 Volumes Automated Snapshots

-This project is composed of a set of AWS Lambda Functions to automate EC2 Snapshots creation and their deletion.
+This project is composed of a set of AWS Lambda Functions to automate EC2 volumes snapshots creation and deletion.

-## EC2 Instance Automated Snapshots Creation
+## Automated Snapshots Creation
 The Lambda function ec2SnapshotTaker is being called daily by a Cloudwatch schedule event.
 Snapshots can be configured at the EC2 instance level or at the volume level by adding a tag called SnapshotConfig.
 SnapshotConfig value is a comma separated list of a letter representing the periodicity of the snapshot (D for Daily, W for Weekly and M for Monthly) followed by the retention period in days (integer).